 Conditions that cause an abnormal protein or an abnormal amount of certain normal proteins in the blood can cause blood vessels to become fragile.
 When these fragile blood vessels break, people develop red or purple blemishes or bruises (purpura) on the skin.
 Conditions that may cause purpura include

-Cryoglobulinemia (see Plasma Cell Disorders: What Is Cryoglobulinemia?) occurs when abnormal immunoglobulin proteins in the blood clump together when blood cools (for example, when it flows through the arms and legs).
+Cryoglobulinemia (see see What Is Cryoglobulinemia?) occurs when abnormal immunoglobulin proteins in the blood clump together when blood cools (for example, when it flows through the arms and legs).
 These abnormal proteins are called cryoglobulins.
 When cryoglobulins clump together in blood vessels, the vessels may leak, leading to bruises and reddish sores on the skin.
 Cryoglobulins can be detected by laboratory testing.

 In hypergammaglobulinemic purpura, blood vessels are damaged by inflammation related to high levels of immunoglobulins in the blood.
 This disorder primarily affects women.
 Recurrent crops of small, raised reddish purple discolorations develop on the lower legs.
 These crops leave small residual brown spots.
 Many people have manifestations of an underlying immune disorder such as Sjögren syndrome or systemic lupus erythematosus (lupus).

 Doctors usually do blood tests.
 Often tests show that one type of immunoglobulin (IgG) is increased.